cwbit/cakephp-bootstrap-suite/readme.md

 		['Vestibulum at eros']
 		);

-	#now let's see why we bothered with a wrapped collectio
+	#now let's see why we bothered with a wrapped collection
 	echo $listGroup;

 	#if we echo the collection we will get the following!